St. Mary's Church

 Grocery Cards Fundraiser

 Continuing through COVID-19, our profits to August 2020 = $6615.00!
 Thanks to all who have been getting their "contact-less" Grocery Cards from the Parish Office to use for family shopping at Co-Op, No Frills, Superstore, Safeway, Sobeys, and/or Save On Foods!!
 Get more information from Helen Stock (403) 932-2782 OR at firstname.lastname@example.org.
 Further details under "Stay Informed" —> News or OnGoing Events.

 Deacon Ron is available for anyone who would like to talk with him Wednesdays or Thursdays between 1 pm and 3 pm.
 Call the parish office at 403-932-2944 to set up an appointment for a chat.

-– GREAT NEWS!!
-Here in the parish there are two groups/teams available to help the most vulnerable and those who are stranded due to the impact of the coronavirus, including those who have been asked to self-quarantine.
+– St. Mary's parish has two groups available to help the most vulnerable and those who are stranded due to the impact of the coronavirus, including those who have been asked to self-quarantine.
 If help is needed, reach out to one of the groups/teams mentioned below to run errands, do your grocery shopping, and/or pick up prescription drugs.

 – Lean On Us — LeanOnUs2020@gmail.com

 NOTE: Live-streamed daily Masses and/or Sunday Masses can be accessed from the Diocesan website during the COVID-19 pandemic HERE.

 CONFESSION-Fr.
 Dennis is available to celebrate the Sacrament of Reconciliation, or if you just need to talk.
 Please call him to make an appointment.
 403-932-2944.

 EUCHARISTIC ADORATION is held on Tuesdays and Saturdays 11 am - noon (one hour only).
 20 people are allowed in the Chapel.
 A seat may be reserved HERE.